 • having merely the outward appearance of something

 - Ileostomy – Digestive complications related to the small intestine may require the creation of an ileostomy.
 In creating an ileostomy, the ileum of the small intestine connects to the outside abdomen.
 The stoma appears on the right side of the body.
-Since the small intestine produces a significant number of digestive enzymes to break down food, the discharge into the pouch is liquid or semi-liquid and can be very irritating to the skin.
+Since the small intestine produces many digestive enzymes to break down food, the discharge into the pouch is liquid or semi-liquid and can be very irritating to the skin.
 Caregivers need to work with an ostomy nurse to achieve a good fit for an ostomy appliance and identify the best products for preventing skin irritation or corrosion from the stomach acids.

 - Urostomy (ileal conduit) – With bladder removal or significant impairment, ureters are detached from the bladder on one end and attached to the “back portion” of the ileum that is sewn shut.
 The stoma appears on the right-hand side at the other end of the ileum.
 Urine and mucous empty into the pouch used as a collection device.
 Both are very irritating to the skin — a separate neobladder stores urine as needed for access.

 - Nephrostomy: A nephrostomy eliminates a blockage preventing the flow of urine from the kidney out of the body.
-The surgical opening created allows the urine to drain through a tube (Nephrostomy tube) into a pouch.
+The surgical opening allows the urine to drain through a tube (Nephrostomy tube) into a pouch.

-- Jejunostomy: An opening created through the skin into the jejunum (part of the small intestine) that can be used for a feeding tube or as a bypass during bowel resection.
+- Jejunostomy: An opening created through the skin into the jejunum (part of the small intestine) can be used for a feeding tube or as a bypass during bowel resection.

-- Cholecystojejunostomy (Partial External Biliary Diversion): This surgery involves connecting a small piece of intestine between the gallbladder and the abdominal wall.
+- Cholecystojejunostomy (Partial External Biliary Diversion): This surgery involves connecting a small piece of the intestine between the gallbladder and the abdominal wall.
 A small hole made in the gallbladder and one end of the intestine is attached to that opening.
 The other end of the intestine is attached to a hole in the abdominal wall to create a stoma.

 Reference: United Ostomy Associations of America.

 New ostomy patients should check out their website and get a copy of their New Ostomy Patient Guide.
-It has lots of great information in it that you will find very useful
+It has lots of great information in it that you will find very useful.

 Caring for an Ostomy